puppetlabs/puppet-docs/source/facter/3.4/custom_facts.md

 }
 ```

-`.txt`: Key value pairs, in the following format:
+`.txt`: Key value pairs, of the `String` data type, in the following format:

 ```
 key1=value1